ahungry/ahungry_deletefier/README.md

 # Ahungry Deletefier

+NOTE: Alpha quality, I need to do some play throughs with this mod!

+There is a chance you'll have to CLUAConsole in some missing quest items that this may have obliterated.

+# Intro

 BG:EE/BG2:EE/EET mod - Removes many items from creatures/stores/areas - basically tries to 'downgrade' any special item types into their base form given some probability.